How to Package Your Product

 To achieve the best results, use a packaging designer!

 Build in adequate time for the development process and do not commit to a product launch date until the design is in the final approval stage.
-If a launch date has been predetermined, be sure to work backwards from the delivery date, factoring in the printer’s lead-times.
+If a launch date has been predetermined, be sure to work backward from the delivery date, factoring in the printer’s lead-times.

 Realize that graphic designers bill by the hour.
 A designer will likely build minor revisions into the initial quote but major revisions and redesigns can be costly.
 Be sure to establish a clear understanding of which revisions the designer will include and which will require an additional charge.